How We Hit Our One Millionth Order On Shopify

 In October 2016 my shipping manager walked into my office and set an order in front of me.
 He didn’t say anything, which is fairly odd.
 I said, “what happened, did we mess up their order?”
 He said, “no, look at the order number.”
 Glancing at the number in the top left corner, I noticed it said, 1,000,000.
 Our millionth order had been transacted through Shopify.
 Wow!
 We all shook our head in amazement, stood there and smiled for a moment, and then went back to work.

-You might consider the doll clothes niche a funny and slightly weird back corner of the Internet, and maybe it is – although we do our best to not make it creepy or weird.
+You might consider the doll clothes niche a funny little product area, and maybe it is.
 We’ve found a way to make it work well as an online business by obsessing over our first product and then adding more products our customers wanted.
 I truly believe you can do the same in your niche or industry.
 I hope our story is instructive for you and your pursuits!

 The Integrated Product Suite Strategy On Shopify